robinweser/react-look/README.md

   }
 }

-// creates a Header-scoped StyleSheet const styles = StyleSheet.create(Header, {
+// generates classNames for each selector const styles = StyleSheet.create({
   header: {
     transition: '200ms all linear',
-    // Use mixins such as media queries or pseudo classes
+    // Use media queries or pseudo classes
     // using nested style objects.
-Those get evaluated
+Those get transformed
     // on the fly and can be nested endlessly.
-    // You can even create your own mixin.
     '@media (min-height: 800px)': {
       fontSize: 13,
       ':hover': {
-        fontSize: 15,
+        fontSize: 15
       }
     },
+		// You can also use mixins with the same selector.
-    'status=active': {
+		// They'll get split intelligently and evaluated on render 'status=active': {
       backgroundColor: 'green',
       'size>=20': {